- What Is HIPAA?

 My group health plan has a 12-month pre-existing condition exclusion period but, after the first 6 months, the exclusion period is dropped for people who have not had any claims since enrollment.
 Is this allowed under HIPAA?

 No. A group health plan may impose a pre-existing condition exclusion period, but the exclusion must be applied in the same way to all similarly situated people.
-Here, the plan’s provisions do not apply uniformly because people who have medical claims in the first 6 months after enrollment are not treated the same as similarly situated people with no claims during that time.
+Here, the plan’s provisions do not apply uniformly because people who have medical claims in the first 6 months after enrollment are not treated the same as those with no claims during that time.
 This means the plan provision violates the HIPAA non-discrimination provisions.

 My group health plan excludes coverage for benefits for a health condition that I have (no matter whether it pre-existed or not).
 Is my plan violating HIPAA’s non-discrimination provisions by imposing this exclusion?